jaNGOB/MM_test/README.md

 # MM_test

-We scan two exchanges with the help of CCXT and see if we can find arbitrage-opportunities between then.
-In the best case we can profit off of them!
+It scans two exchanges with the help of CCXT and sees if it can find arbitrage-opportunities between them.

 # Example
 Balances Exchange A = BTC: 0.1 and USD: 600 \
-Balances Exchange B = BTC: 0.1 and Usd: 600
+Balances Exchange B = BTC: 0.1 and USD: 600

-We compare the best bid and ask from both the exchanges and when we see a high difference we buy.
+It compares the best bid and ask from both the exchanges and if it sees a high difference it trades.

 Bid Exchange A = 6000 \
 Ask Exchange B = 5900